Girl Scout Caramel Chocolate Chip Cookies Recipe – Copycat Samoas Treat

 Instructions

-• Chill the Dough → Cover the dough and refrigerate for at least 1 hour (or up to 48 hours for enhanced flavor).
+• Cover the dough and refrigerate for at least 1 hour (or up to 48 hours to enhance flavor.

 • Line a baking sheet with parchment paper.